lanl/GLUE/paper.md

 advances in machine learning have made computing these scale-bridging interactions and multiscale simulations more feasible.

-One driving application has been plasma modeling and inertial confinement fusion (ICF) which is fundamentally multiscale in nature.
+One driving application has been plasma modeling in inertial confinement fusion (ICF) which is fundamentally multiscale in nature.
 This requires deep understanding of how to extrapolate microscopic information into macroscopically relevant scales.
 For example, in ICF